andrewharukihill/Monopoly/README.md

 ## An Economic Analysis of the Monopoly

-This repository holds the paper ('MonopolyAndrewHill.pdf'), code ('Monopoly.py'), and data ('Monopoly.csv') for my research into the Monopoly boardgame.
+This repository holds the paper ('MonopolyAndrewHill.pdf'), code ('Monopoly.py'), data ('Monopoly.csv'), and data visualizations (/Graphs) for my research into the Monopoly boardgame.

 ### Citation: